 14. Realistic dialogue: Creating characters’ speech patterns

-How do you make characters’ speech in dialogue reflect their background, their time and place?
+How do you make characters’ speech in dialogue reflect their context?
 Read tips here.

 15. Talking about your character: Voice